Premarket Trading: Key Takeaways

-Low volume and high volatility abound — and it can be extremely difficult to determine entry and exit points.
+Low volume and high volatility abound.
+It can be extremely difficult to determine entry and exit points.

-Liquidity issues, bigger spreads, fewer players in the game … if premarket trading is a party, you can probably see why not too many people show up.
+Liquidity issues, bigger spreads, fewer players in the game … If premarket trading is a party, you can see why people don’t show up.

 Think About Sympathy Sell-Offs

 For instance, one stock might have a reduced price because of a bad news catalyst.
-This could, in turn, cause the stocks of its competitors to go down as well … just because of the association with the industry.
+That could cause the stocks of its competitors to go down as well … just by association.

 Look for Forced Liquidations on Margin Calls

 This can land traders in potentially bad positions when the market opens.
-If they’re overleveraged and the margin changes, they might face an unexpected liquidation.
-Don’t let it happen to you.
+If you’re overleveraged and the margin changes, you might be forced to exit the trade.

 Watch for Stock Halts

-A trading halt is a temporary halt on trading, either in one exchange or across the board in several exchanges at once.
+A trading halt is a temporary halt on trading.

-Usually, trading halts happen for a few reasons, including the anticipation of news announcements, regulatory issues, or due to the need to correct order imbalances.
+Trading halts happen for a few reasons.
+These can include news announcements, regulatory issues, or order imbalances.
 If a trading halt occurs, orders could be canceled.

 Because of this, it’s always important to check if a stock is emerging from a halt.
 It’s worth the small amount of time required to find out if there’s a halt, especially if the news or catalyst isn’t strong.

-The best way to avoid making mistakes in the premarket … and any market?
+What’s the best way to avoid making mistakes in the premarket and any market?
 Prepare.

-I want to teach you how to understand the market so that you can become a self-sufficient trader who can adapt to any market conditions.
+My goal is to teach you how to navigate the market so you can become a self-sufficient trader.
+That’s how you can learn to adapt to any kind of market.

 Should You Consider Premarket Trading?

-The knowledge you can gain about the market during this time can help you build your trading plan ahead of the curve — so when the market opens, you’re ready to rock.
+Premarket is the time when you build your trading plans.
+When the market opens, you’re ready to rock.

 What do you think?
 How do you keep track of premarket activity?
-Leave a comment!
+Let me know in the comments!